Esther 8

 13 A copy of the text of the edict was to be issued in every province and published to all the people, so that the Jews would be ready on that day to avenge themselves on their enemies.
 14 The couriers rode out in haste on their royal horses, pressed on by the command of the king.
 And the edict was also issued in the citadel of Susa.

-7 Then King Xerxes said to Queen Esther and to Mordecai the Jew, "Look -- I have given Haman's estate to Esther, and they have hanged him on the gallows because he laid hands on the Jews.
+7 Then King Xerxes said to Queen Esther and to Mordecai the Jew, "Look -- I have given Haman's estate to Esther, and they have impaled him on the stake because he laid hands on the Jews.
 8 As for you, write whatever seems good to you concerning the Jews, in the king's name, and seal it with the king's signet ring.
 For a document written in the king's name and sealed with the king's ring cannot be revoked."

 9 The royal scribes were summoned at that time, on the twenty-third day of the third month -- that is, the month of Sivan -- and everything that Mordecai commanded was written to the Jews, to the satraps, the governors, and the officials of the provinces from India to Cush, one hundred twenty-seven provinces, to each province in its own script and to each people in its own language, and to the Jews in their own script and their own language.